Processing Architecture¶

 User-controlled stages (run in the order you specify them on the CLI):

-Fixed-position filters (always run after user-controlled stages, regardless of CLI order):
+Fixed-position event stages (always run after user-controlled stages, regardless of CLI order):

 Place --levels before heavy transforms to prune work early, or add another --levels after a script if you synthesise a level field there.